Quibi tests market for quick-hit videos with A-list stars

-LOS ANGELES (Reuters) - LeBron James, Liam Hemsworth and other celebrities starred in a new type of quick-hit entertainment that debuted on Monday to a changing media market as Americans sheltered at home to help fight the coronavirus.
+LOS ANGELES, April 6 (Reuters) - LeBron James, Liam Hemsworth and other celebrities starred in a new type of quick-hit entertainment that debuted on Monday to a changing media market as Americans sheltered at home to help fight the coronavirus.

 A new service called Quibi is a gamble by Hollywood that it can carve out another category in the crowded streaming video landscape.
 It offers slickly produced movies, reality shows and news, but in chunks of 10 minutes or shorter, and delivered only to mobile phones.